LibreConverters/libreconverters.com/README.md

 libreconverters.com is a suite of free and open source converter tools.

 These converters are funded entirely by ads.
-Never pay for usage, no tracking, no signups, no limits, no intrusive ads.
+Never pay for usage, no signups, no limits, no intrusive ads.
 EVER!

 ## Getting Started